-Small Breed Rescue is comprised of a group of foster families in the East Tennessee area.
-We do not have a central shelter facility and all of our dogs live in foster homes until they are adopted.
-Due to the ever increasing amount of dogs in need, we are always looking for new foster families willing to open their hearts and homes to a neglected, abused, or abandoned pup.
-Because foster homes are the backbone of our organization, the number of dogs we can save depends entirely on the number of foster families we have.
+Small Breed Rescue is comprised of foster homes in the East Tennessee area.
+We do not have a shelter facility and all our dogs live in foster homes until they are adopted.
+Due to the ever increasing number of dogs in need, we are always looking for people willing to open their hearts and homes to foster a neglected, abused, or abandoned dog.
+Because foster homes are the backbone of our organization, the number of dogs we can save depends entirely on the number of foster homes we have.

-Rehabilitating dogs in a foster home environment has several advantages over a shelter.
-For example, they provide an environment for learning and growth that is likely very similar to the one the pups will experience in their forever homes.
-Foster dogs therefore have a chance to properly learn, socialize, and interact with people and other animals in a safe, comfortable setting, making the transition into their permanent home smoother.
+Rehabilitating dogs in a foster home has many advantages over a shelter.
+For example, a foster home provides an environment for learning that is likely very similar to the one the dogs will experience in their forever homes.
+Foster dogs can learn to socialize and interact with people and other animals in a safe and comfortable setting, making the transition into their permanent home smoother.

 Fostering is also very rewarding for you!
-You will have the chance to see your foster dog grow, learn, and become confident, and in return, you will experience unconditional love.
-You will feel needed and special, and will have the opportunity to meet lots of different characters and personalities.
-You will learn lots about animal behavior, care, and health, and children can learn to responsibly care for a pet.
+You will see your foster dog blossom and become more confident, and you will experience unconditional love in return.
+You will feel needed and special, and will encounter lots of different interesting dog personalities.
+You will learn about animal behavior and training, and children can learn how to responsibly care for a pet.

-If you are interested in fostering for SBRET, please submit your completed Foster Application via this website, or by email to email@example.com.
+If you are interested in fostering for SBRET, please submit your Foster Application online or at one of our events.

 Frequently Asked Questions: